Our GMAT Club: Test Talk with Stacy Blackman Consulting’s AdCom

 What value does a test score have in MBA Admissions?

 MBA admissions officers evaluate the test score to assess academic aptitude in conjunction with the college transcript and work experience.
-“It becomes a moral question.
-I don’t want to admit someone who is going to struggle,” shared a college admissions officer in a recent Wall Street Journal article.
+Some admissions officers consider it a moral question and don’t want to admit someone who will struggle in the program.

-For example, a former admissions officer on the Stacy Blackman Consulting team shared the following about quant performance for most MBA applicants to INSEAD:
+For example, a former admissions officer on our team shared the following about quant performance for most MBA applicants to INSEAD:

 “Anyone who scores below the 70th percentile will be a ‘conversation.’
 A committee discussion will ensue to review the academic record to see if there are overall concerns about the prospective student to cope with the rigor of the program.
 There is always some test score flexibility.
 But there’s definitely an agreement that quant performance predicts academic success within the INSEAD program.”